-Multilingual (EL) School Plan Form
+Multilingual (ML) School Plan Form

-This form is a state and federal compliance requirement for ME & International Programs (IP) budgets.
+This form is a state and federal compliance requirement.
 This can be found on the internal "MySPS Budget Office webpage" under "Budget Forms."
-The form must be completed and sent to the Director of Multilingual Education at the time the budget is submitted.
+The form must be completed and sent to the Director of the Multilingual department at the time the budget is submitted.